 - Having issues with poor performance at work and school

 It is crucial to find the alcohol treatment center with the right approach when addressing excessive alcohol use.
 The first step will be alcohol detox.
-This detox will safely help rid the body of toxins and help elevate the withdrawal symptoms that occur when stopping drinking after long periods of regular consumption.
+This detox will safely help eliminate toxins and help elevate the withdrawal symptoms that occur when stopping drinking after long periods of regular consumption.

 The next phase will be inpatient or partial hospitalization alcohol treatment.
 Therapy sessions focus on life skills, coping skills, and adjusting to life outside of treatment.